 Samples are artefacts of an observational strategy, and have no significant function outside of their role in the observation process.
 The physical characteristics of the samples themselves are of little interest, except perhaps to the manager of a sampling campaign.

 EXAMPLE 1 In various countries/domains, terms like “site” and station” are encountered.
-These usually correspond to an identifiable locality where a monitoring facility (host, platform, ...) has been established, sensors or other measurement devices (observers) have been deployed, to acquire observations on a given observable property applying a specific procedure.
-In the context of the observation model, the spatial sample (both proximate and ultimate) connotes the “world in the vicinity of the observer/sampler”, so the observed properties relate to the physical medium at the observer/sampler described by the sample, and not to any physical artefact such as a mooring, buoy, benchmark, monument, well, etc, that may be described by Host.
+These usually correspond to an identifiable locality where a monitoring facility (host, platform, ...) has been established, sensors, or other measurement devices (observers) have been deployed to acquire observations on a given observable property applying a specific procedure.
+In the context of the observation model, the spatial sample (both proximate and ultimate) connotes the “world in the vicinity of the observer/sampler”, so the observed properties relate to the physical medium at the observer/sampler described by the sample, and not to any physical artefact such as a mooring, buoy, benchmark, monument, well, and so forth that may be described by Host.

-EXAMPLE 2 In some domains, elements are taken from their natural environment (ex-situ) curated and preserved for the purpose of keeping a trace of their existence (ex : biodiversity studies, crop seed preservation, …).
+EXAMPLE 2 In some domains, elements are taken from their natural environment (ex-situ) curated and preserved for the purpose of keeping a trace of their existence.
+Examples are biodiversity studies, crop seed preservation, and so forth.
 In those cases, the material samples considered are called specimen.
 That’s why the class named SF_Specimen in the previous version of the standard is renamed into MaterialSample in this updated version.

 EXAMPLE 3 Statistical samples usually apply to populations or other sets, of which certain subset may be of specific interest.